otrv4/otrv4/architecture-decisions/005-brace-key.md

 Every Mixed shared secret derivation requires both an ECDH key and a brace key.
 For the purposes of this explanation, we will only discuss the brace key.

-`n` is the number of root key derivations before performing a new DH computation.
+`n` is the number of DH ratchets before performing a new DH computation.

 The interim root key derivations will use a brace key derived from a `SHAKE-256` using the previous brace key as the seed.

-_When n is configured to equal 3_
+*When n is configured to equal 3*

 ```
 If we assume messages have been sent by Alice and Bob after the DAKE and we are
-now at ratchet 3:
+now at a DH ratchet #3:

 Alice                                                 Bob
 ---------------------------------------------------------------------------------------------